sergiocollado/potpourri/Notes_on_Embedded_Systems/Squeduling.md

 RATE MONOTONIC SCHEDULER:
 =========================

+The Rate Monotonic policy states that a service implementation with the highest frequency should have the highest priority.

 The rate monotonic scheduler sets the priority of the tasks acording to the period (P) of the tasks, so those tasks with a shorten period, have a higher priority.